 - various rotations that will expose you to a variety of different capabilities within the ACIC

 - a range of exciting career opportunities and development pathways

 - attractive employment conditions that support a work/life balance

 - a competitive remuneration package including relocation assistance (if moving from interstate)

 - comprehensive development program aligned to your role, including a mix of on-the-job and formal learning

 ‘I’ve always been fascinated with how and why criminals circumvent the system to commit crimes, which has naturally led me to pursue a career related to law enforcement.
-I applied for a graduate position at the ACIC in particular because I want to be involved in an agency that makes a difference, offers unique and exciting career opportunities, and is dedicated to understanding and disrupting criminal activity that impacts the Australian community,’ 2021 Graduate, ACIC.
+I applied for a graduate position at the ACIC in particular because I want to be involved in an agency that makes a difference, offers unique and exciting career opportunities, and is dedicated to understanding and disrupting criminal activity that impacts the Australian community,’ Alexandra 2021 ACIC Graduate.

 Who we are looking for?